Strategic Investment Program Agreements

 Intel SIP Agreements

-The 2005 Intel-Washington County SIP agreement is the fourth since the program's inception.
-Two SIP agreements were approved in 1994 and a third in 1999.
+The 2014 Intel-Washington County SIP agreement is the fifth since the program's inception.
+Two SIP agreements were approved in 1994, a third in 1999 and a fourth in 2005.
 The two 1994 agreements granted an alternative property tax structure for qualified Intel investment of up to $3 billion.
 The 1999 agreement took a similar approach for qualified Intel investment up to $12.5 billion between the tax years 2000-01 and 2014-15.
+The 2005 agreement continued the taxing arrangement for potential Intel investment in Oregon of up to $25 billion over 15 years.

-For both agreements, the County also required Intel to pay the equivalent of full taxes on all land and buildings associated with each SIP project.
-The 1999 and 2005 agreements allowed for property tax savings to Intel for investment in machinery and equipment used for semiconductor manufacturing.
+The agreement follows a precedent established with other Washington County SIP agreements of requiring fees equal to full property taxes on all land and buildings.
+These fees have consistently resulted in payments that were greater than the minimum required under Oregon's SIP law.
+SIP agreements with Intel have allowed for property tax savings to Intel for investment in machinery and equipment used for semiconductor manufacturing.
 This machinery and equipment costs billions of dollars to create and can become obsolete within two-to-three years.

 Genentech SIP Agreement